in the most

 Wessel de Graaf has an interest not only in sustainability projects, but also their social implications and impact.
 Hitchhiking from the Netherlands to China within 6 months broadened his enthusiasm and interest in other cultures even more.
 After a brief theoretical introduction to the Maldives via his studies, he decided to continue his involvement with the Maldives.

 Quinten coincidentally came into contact with the Resilient Island Foundation.
 Quickly giving a pitch how he could contribute to the project, showing his assertive attitude, he became part of the team.
-He expertise lies in IT and website building.
+His expertise lies in IT and website building.

 Sustainable Development Consultant